-Lisa C. Chan is a litigation associate in the New York office and a member of the firm’s business and securities litigation practice group.
+Lisa C. Chan is a litigation associate in the New York office and a member of the firm’s Litigation and Enforcement practice group.
 Lisa specializes in Delaware and federal court litigation, concentrating on corporate governance matters, complex commercial litigation, and federal securities actions.
 She represents corporations, directors and officers, and special committees, in litigation involving mergers and acquisitions, hostile takeovers, tender offers, books and records demands, and class and derivative claims.

 Before joining the firm, Lisa practiced law at another top law firm and clerked in both the Eastern District of New York and the Delaware Supreme Court.
 During law school, Lisa interned at both the U.S. Attorney’s Office for the Western District of New York and the Securities & Exchange Commission in Washington, D.C.
 Prior to law school, she lived in Beijing, Shanghai, and Hong Kong for two years, studying Mandarin and working at the United Nations.

 - Oxbow Carbon & Mineral Holdings, Inc. and William I. Koch against breach of contract and breach of fiduciary duty claims in complex commercial litigation in the Delaware Court of Chancery.
 Lisa was a member of the Ropes & Gray trial team for this case.

 - Sterling Capital Partners, L.P. and Sterling Capital Partners GmbH & Co., KG against fraud, misrepresentation, and unfair trade practices claims in multiple actions in North Carolina federal and state court.

 - Valeant Pharmaceuticals in its $53 billion hostile takeover bid of Allergan in expedited litigation in the Delaware Court of Chancery.*